Skip to main content

 FAQ

 • What happens when an exclusion expires?
-The update becomes eligible to install again.
-Devices will pick it up on their next update cycle.
-Level won't alert you when an exclusion expires, so set a calendar reminder or use a "Never" expiration if you need explicit control over when the block lifts.
+The update becomes eligible for Level's automated patching again.
+Devices will pick it up on the next patching run.
+Level won't alert you when an exclusion expires, so set a calendar reminder, or use Never if you want explicit control over when the block lifts.

 • Can I exclude macOS or Linux updates with KB exclusions?
-KB numbers are a Windows-specific concept.
-KB exclusions only apply to Windows updates.
+No. KB numbers are a Windows-specific concept, and the exclusion list only applies to Windows updates.
+For macOS and Linux, control update behavior through the Install macOS Updates Action and Install Linux Updates Action.

 Did this answer your question?